the-global-hackathon/CasperLabs-Developer-Community/Join-CasperLabs-@-LA-Blockchain-Week-Global-Hackathon-(TGH)-|-GraphQL-Interface-Challenge-|-Oct.-13-to-16,-2019.md

 During the hackathon, you will work with the CasperLabs node's GraphQL interface:
 * Write and execute your smart contract on our platform
-* Read data from the network using CasperLabs' GraphQL APIs
+* Read data from the network using CasperLabs' GraphQL APIs You can build your project from the ground up, start with an existing open source project, or leverage a cloud service you prefer.
+The choice is yours.

 # To Start
 * **Access the CasperLabs GraphQL APIs and schema** through the console of our [Clarity self-service portal](https://clarity.casperlabs.io/#/)
-* **GraphQL resources** are found [HERE](https://graphql.org/)
+* If you are new to **GraphQL** you can check their site [HERE](https://graphql.org/)

-**Note:** You can build your project from the ground up, start with an existing open source project, or leverage a cloud service you prefer.
-The choice is yours.

 ## Work with our Tech Leads
 Join the [CasperLabs Discord Channel](https://discord.gg/n9bBs8W) with our team members available to support you with your project.